Every business has (or should have) a unique brand identity which makes it identifiable and appealing to its audience.

-A ‘voice’ in this branding context refers to the entire suite of communication tools used to promote the brand identity and elements, above, to the market.
+A brand's tone of voice refers to the entire suite of communication tools used to promote the brand identity and elements to the market.
 Basically, it’s how you speak and interact with your audience and how they relate to this.

 This can be the colouring, layout and words used on a website, the music and sound on a radio commercial, or the images featured on a print advert.

 Again, consistency is very important here.

 It’s essential that your brand's voice matches the characteristics and traits originally established for the brand, so that the audience doesn't become confused.

 Write a Branding Guidelines Document

 A ‘branding guidelines’ is a document where all of the branding elements, identity and voice are clearly written out in detail.
 It provides the ‘go-to’ guide regarding everything about a brand, from design, exact colours, tone, images, sizing, backgrounds, tag lines and correct use.